Statuses in Latin with translation. Quotes in Latin with translation

 You can't hide love and cough

-I hate and love.
+I hate it and love it.

 Si vis amari, ama.